sbarthol/scoogle/README.md

 # Scoogle

-Scoogle is a Search Engine written in Scala and using Akka Actors developed at *Bartholme Labs* in Crissier, Switzerland.
+Scoogle is a Search Engine written in Scala and using Akka Actors.
 Its components are a web crawler, a HBase data store, a server serving a backend API and a frontend written in React.
 The HBase master, ZooKeeper and servers need to be started first, either locally or remotely, either on the local filesystem or on HDFS.
 The address and port number of the ZooKeeper Quorum server are given to the Scoogle web crawler and server.

 ![demo](https://drive.google.com/uc?id=1eOKPdRUDRmxP7IAog-ZXgY0aY-OsEtcl)